slerman12/Help-me/4-Faith.md

 #

-> I'm probably embaressed by this email due to the altered state of consciousness from revisiting the trauma with the benzodiazepines.
+> I'm probably embaressed by this email due to the altered state of consciousness from revisiting the trauma with the benzodiazepines, leading me to go down a cliche lawsuit-well.

 > Date: August, 10th.
 >